HyungminAn/d3/README.md

 ```

 # To use `pair_d3` with LAMMPS `hybrid`, `hybrid/overlay`
-In case you are doing calculation where pressure also affects simulation (ex.
-NPT simulation, ...):
+In case you are doing calculation where pressure also affects simulation
+(ex.
+NPT molecular dynamics simulation, geometry optimization with cell relax...):
 ***you must add `compute (name_of_your_compute) all pressure NULL virial pair/hybrid d3` to your lammps input script.***

 In D3, the result of computation (energy, force, stress) will be updated to actual variables in `update` function: